Sign2Pay/mongoid-archivable/README.md

 Now a `destroy` of a document will move the document to an Archive collection, namespaced under the document you're destroying.

+You can restore an archive as well.
+Send the `.restore` message to it.
+For now the archived document is retained, but that might change in the future.

 ## Example

 ```